sage-code/csr/content/productivity/prompting.md

     * **Context:** Provide relevant information about the project, programming language, and existing codebase (if applicable).
     * **Desired Code Style:** Specify preferences for formatting, variable naming, and coding conventions.
     * **Examples:** Including code snippets as examples can further guide the AI towards the desired result.

-**Benefits of Prompt Engineering:**

-* **Increased Efficiency:**  By generating code snippets or suggesting completions, prompt engineering can save developers time and effort.
-* **Improved Code Quality:**  Well-crafted prompts can guide the AI to generate code that adheres to best practices and coding standards.
-* **Reduced Errors:**  Clear prompts can help minimize errors that might arise from the AI misinterpreting developer intent.
-* **Exploration of Ideas:**  Prompt engineering allows developers to experiment with different code structures and approaches more quickly.

 **Here's an example to illustrate the concept:**